MacMurray Centre - 3 MacMurray Road Remuera 1050 Auckland 09-5501080

 Recurrent aspiration (inhaling) of refluxed material into the lungs

 Inflammation in the oesophagus, causing pain and feeding difficulties.

 Failure to gain weight appropriately

-Should I change formulas?
+Should I change my diet / formulas?

 What about lactose intolerance?

-Gastroscopy- Although usually not required, it is the best diagnostic test to assess oesophagitis and exclude other diagnosis.
+Gastroscopy- Although usually not required, it is a good tool to assess inflammation(oesophagitis) and exclude other diagnosis.
 It is usually recommended when there is a concern of other causes for feeding difficulties such as inflammation of the oesophagus.

-Most babies with gastroesophageal reflux do not require treatment and will outgrow the reflux.
-Thickening the formula can often treat mild reflux.
-It also helps to hold your baby upright for 30 to 60 minutes after he/she eats.
-Placing the baby in a car seat or swing after eating may make the reflux worse.
-If the baby slides down and bends at the waist, the pressure on the abdomen could cause reflux.
+Most babies with gastroesophageal reflux do not require treatment and will outgrow the reflux. improving feeding techniques and avoid overfeeding is very important.
+It also helps to hold your baby upright for 30 to 60 minutes after they eat.

 Thickening the formula can often treat mild reflux, although sometimes may cause constipation, and if the reflux does not seem to bother the baby it may be better not to treat.

 Sometimes reflux symptoms are caused due to allergy and change of the mum's diet in breastfed babies, or changing formula is required.